ncschroeder/Number-Theory-Playground/README.md

 "sub-factorizations", as I like to call them.
 For $2^2 \times 3^2$, the sub-factorizations are
 $2$, $3$, $2^2 \text{ } (4)$, $2 \times 3 \text{ } (6)$, $3^2 \text{ } (9)$, $2^2 \times 3 \text{ } (12)$, and
 $2 \times 3^2 \text{ } (18)$.

+For whole numbers that are < the max input of this section, the number of factors they have are generally pretty small, like < 100.
+For the CLI and GUI versions, an example of an input number with a high number of factors is 9,736,008,432,870,720, or 9 quadrillion 736 trillion ...
+This number is the product of 2<sup>6</sup> and the next 12 prime numbers so it has 13 unique prime factors and its PF is
+$2^6 \times 3 \times 5 \times 7 \times 11 \times 13 \times 17 \times 19 \times 23 \times 29 \times 31 \times 37 \times 41$.
+It has 28,672 total factors!
+For the website version, an example of an input number with a high number of factors is 892,371,480.
+This number is the product of 2<sup>3</sup> and the next 8 prime numbers so it has 9 unique prime factors and its PF is
+$2^3 \times 3 \times 5 \times 7 \times 11 \times 13 \times 17 \times 19 \times 23$.
+It has 1,024 total factors!

 ##### Divisibility Rules